 Live Bed Bugs

 You can also go looking for them with a few tools.
 Use a bright flashlight to illuminate crevices and cracks in the couch.
 Look between cushions and near armrests.
-If you’re able to, look below the cushions and examine the wooden framing.
+If you’re able to, look below the cushions and examine the wooden framing (bed bugs can live in wood after all).

 Couches have a lot of hiding places for bed bugs to live.
 Take some time to do a thorough examination of your sofa to see if you can spot them.